Will Contests and Probate Disputes

 Beneficiaries who are dissatisfied with the trustee’s performance of his duties may move to have the trustee replaced on the grounds that he violated his fiduciary duty to the trust’s beneficiaries.
 For more detailed information about the duties of a trustee, please contact a Santa Clara County trust dispute lawyer.

-Speak to a San Jose Will Contest Attorney
+Speak to a Santa Clara County Will Contest Attorney

 If you are considering setting up an estate plan, it would be in your and your beneficiaries’ best interests to seek the counsel of an experienced estate planning attorney.
 To get started, contact a Santa Clara will contest attorney at Evans Law Firm by filling out our online form or calling us at 415-441-8669.